Basics of NCAA Eligibility

 · Eligibility Center Quick Reference Sheet (.pdf) - A complete breakdown of the NCAA Divisions I and II initial-eligibility standards.

 · New Academic Requirements Document (.pdf) - This document discusses the new academic standards for student-athletes enrolling at a college or university on or after August 1, 2016.
+Learn more in this article.

 The NCAA Eligibility Center in Indianapolis, Indiana - sometimes referred to as the "clearinghouse" - certifies the academic and amateur credentials of all college-bound student-athletes who wish to compete in NCAA Division I or II athletics.